Second microlocalization and Fredholm theory for the three-body problem: Second microlocalization

-Let us now move onto the consideration of variable orders in the second microlocalized setting, which would be necessary if one wishes to obtain a Fredholm result for non-elliptic operators.
-In fact, at the phase space level, it would be enough if we just specify the values of variable orders at the respective boundary faces where they measure decay.
-Our construction of the symbol spaces below will then be independent of their smooth extensions into the interior.
-However, as we shall see, more constrained extensions will need to be considered for a global (i.e., non-symbolic, as captured by the indicial operators) consideration.
-We will proceed very generally.
-Thus, suppose that we are trying to define
+Let us now move onto the consideration of variable orders in the second microlocalized setting, which are typically necessary if one wishes to obtain a Fredholm result for non-elliptic operators.

+Typically at the phase space level, it would be sufficient to just specify the values of the variable orders at the respective boundary faces where the symbol map measures principal decay.
+The corresponding spaces of conormal symbols can then be defined independently of the smooth extensions of these variable orders.
+However, as we shall see below, more constraints will need to be imposed in our setting for a global (i.e., non-symbolic, as captured by the indicial operators) consideration.